jxjessieli/contextual-distortion-parser/README.md

 # Mask Language Models are Implicit Constituency Parsers

+This repository contains code for the paper "Contextual Distortion Reveals Constituency: Masked Language Models are Implicit Parsers" in ACL 2023.

 ## Download Dataset

 Since the datasets are not publicly available (e.g. [PTB](https://catalog.ldc.upenn.edu/LDC99T42) and [SPMRL](https://dokufarm.phil.hhu.de/spmrl2013/doku.php?id=start) requires license), we cannot include them in the repo.
 We provide samples of the data format in the data folder.